volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ![New counter page](/img/screenshot-2020-07-07-at-18.12.23.png "New counter page")

+The last step is to create a build for our application by executing:

+`yarn build`

 ## Creating Netlify account

 To create an account on Netlify, go to <https://www.netlify.com/> and click the "Sign up" link at the right top of the page.